 where x1,…, xn stands for the n data values of the variable x.
+Subscripts identify the row in the data table.
 Note that is just a simple average of the data values.

 From the JMP summary for the GMAT data, the mean =